Class of 1999: Plot

 That evening, the robots kill Cody's Blackheart brother Angel.
 Connors then kidnaps Razorhead Noser.
 Noser is eventually sent through the window of the Razorheads' hangout while on fire.
 Convinced that the Blackhearts did it, Hector decides to start a war.
 The next morning, Cody finds a dead Angel at the Blackheart hangout.
 Furious, Cody rejoins the Blackhearts.
 That afternoon, a war ensues between the gangs.
 During it, the robots secretly kill Blackhearts and Razorheads.
 Cody eventually shoots at Hardin, discovering that he is not human.
 After getting wind of the situation, Langford decides to have the program terminated, but Forrest and Bryles kill him.

 Hector receives a call apparently from Cody saying that he wants him one-on-one at the school entrance.
 Connors, kidnapping Christie, pretends to be Hector and calls Cody with the same proposition.
 The Blackhearts are eventually convinced that the teachers are responsible.
 Hector and Cody later show up with both gangs.
 To prove that the teachers have started the war, Cody shows Hector Sonny's bloody cross.
 The Blackhearts and Razorheads decide to team up and take on the teachers.
 In the ensuing battle, Cody finds Christie.
 Hardin eventually attempts to kill Cody, who reaches for a machine gun and shoots him through the mouth, destroying him.

 Connors then chases Cody and Christie to the chemistry lab.
 Cody instructs Christie to turn on all of the gas there.
 After throwing an axe at Connors, Cody and Christie run out of the lab.
-Connors, unleashing a flame thrower, explodes when fire hits the gas.
+Connors, unleashing a flamethrower, explodes when fire hits the gas.
 Hector meets up with Cody and Christie.
 They are the three only survivors.
 Hector distracts Bryles while Christie and Cody reach a bus, which the latter hotwires.
 Cody eventually runs down Bryles while leaping out of the bus with Christie.
 The bus explodes seemingly destroying Bryles.

 Hector, Cody, and Christie find Forrest.
 However, Forrest takes Christie hostage, planning to continue the project.
 Hector attempts to kill Forrest, who shoots him dead.
 Forrest then attempts to kill Cody.
 However, a heavily damaged Bryles then appears and rips Forrest's heart out, killing him.
 Cody eventually finds a forklift and impales Bryles.
 Christie grabs the nearest chain and puts it around Bryles' neck with Cody using the forklift to lift the chain, cutting the robot's head.
 Cody and Christie, the only two survivors, then walk out of the school.